How Much Does TMS Therapy Cost?

 Medically reviewed by Julie Dodson, MA

-Depression is a mental health condition that can profoundly impact an individual's life, even with the support of a therapist depression symptoms may continue.
-Though there are many options for treating depressions symptoms such as counseling, talk therapy, medication, and treatment, not all may work for every person.
+Depression is a mental health condition that can profoundly impact an individual's life; even with the support of a therapist, depression symptoms may continue.
+Though there are many options for treating depression symptoms, not all may work for every person.

 Getty/Sarah Waiswa